-According to Nicholas Lim, general manager, sales APAC, Chinese New Year sailings out of Hong Kong in 2022 as well as Japan voyages for next year’s cherry blossom season have attracted the healthiest forward bookings out of Asia.
+According to Nicholas Lim, general manager, sales Asia, Chinese New Year sailings out of Hong Kong in 2022 as well as Japan voyages for next year’s cherry blossom season have attracted the healthiest forward bookings out of Asia.
 Strong source markets for NCL now are Singapore, Indonesia, Hong Kong, Thailand and parts of China.

 Lim expects more bookings to surface as more travel bubbles are formed, such as between Singapore and New Zealand or Singapore and Australia.

 Angell and Lim observed that the promise and delivery of value is more important than ever in cruising today.

 “It is not necessarily the lowest price that will convince somebody to put a booking down.
 It is value that will influence decisions, and we know that value is a complicated mix of price point, promotion, onboard experience, brand quality and so on,” Angell explained.